HarshitNTiwari/Portfolio-Optimizer/README.md

 `database.py` contains all the logic to interact with the database.

 ## Scope of Improvements :gear:
-- In future I plan make the application more interactive.
+- In future I plan to make the application more interactive.
 Especially the 'account' section, for the users to be able to manage their protfolios more interactively.
-- I also plan to make the user interface more appealing adding more javascript and possible using React.js.
+- I also plan to make the user interface more appealing adding more javascript and possibly using React.js.
 - For any feature request create an [issue](https://github.com/HarshitNTiwari/Portfolio-Optimizer/issues)